merlinnot/devver/README.md

 ### Tips and tricks
 - "e" is an alias for Spacemacs, i.e. `e package.json`
 - Use f if you've screwed up and want to use The Fuck

+### Development
+Dockerfile is composed of files in `./modules` directory.
+Composing is made using m4 macro processor.
+All files included in Dockerfile must be registered in Dockerfile.m4.

+Use `make dockerfile` to compose Dockerfile, `make build` to build an image.